erin-hughes/book-review-blog/reviews/2024-01-the-dead-take-the-a-train.md

 This was my first real experience with the [cosmic horror](https://en.wikipedia.org/wiki/Lovecraftian_horror) subgenre - I hadn't even come across the term before reading the jacket of the book.
 If you're familiar with H.P.
 Lovecraft of any of the work he inspired, you'll already have a grasp of the main tropes of the genre.
 Cosmic horror deals less with slasher serial killers or malevolent spirits, and more with humanity's place in the universe, and how ultimately insignificant that is.
 Antagonists in cosmic horror tend to be incomprehensible, eldritch beings, often with god-like power.
 The "horror" aspect comes from how easily these beings could destroy us, and how small we are to them.

-> New York might be this unknowable machine, yes, but inside of it, there are people that are knowable, and _The Dead Take the A Train_ is more about them than it is about the horrors of the big city.
+<pullquote>New York might be this unknowable machine, yes, but inside of it, there are people that are knowable, and _The Dead Take the A Train_ is more about them than it is about the horrors of the big city.</pullquote>

 Based on my own experiences of New York, I actually feel like it's the perfect setting for a cosmic horror story.
 The more that I read about Julie's fight against the various monsters and demons she encounters, the more I was reminded about how I felt the first time I was in the city, and about the dread I would sometimes feel thinking about how big and alien it was to me.
 It was almost as if New York itself was one of these Lovecraftian monsters - unthinking, unfeeling, beyond understanding, and capable of destroying the people in it without a second thought.